mx-psi/tfg/text/Mathematics/01-quantum_mechanics.md

 therefore a unitary operator takes unit vectors into unit vectors.
 This justifies the identification of unit vectors with rays.

-In finite dimensional Hilbert spaces this concept admits a simple characterisation on the matrix associated with the operator.
+In finite dimensional Hilbert spaces this concept admits a simple characterization on the matrix associated with the operator.

 :::{.proposition}
 Let $U:\CC^N \to \CC^N$ be a linear operator, then $$U \text{ is unitary} \iff U \text{ is invertible and } U^{-1} = U^\dagger\,.$$